Mo-Mehjazi/TheFriendsLook/doc/UCappo.md

 ### 1. Use-Case Name
 1.1	Brief Description
-This use case is to show the ability to creat events, Send friends appointment requests and to accept or refuse appointments requests.
+1.1.1 <This use case is to show the ability to creat events, Send friends appointment requests and to accept or refuse appointments requests.>

 ### 2. Flow of Events
 2.1	Basic Flow
 •	Start the app